StartBootstrap/startbootstrap-clean-blog/_drafts/2023-05-01-the-compass.md

 layout: post
 author: Riley
 subtitle: Subtitle
-tags: [scriptures, the compass, personal revelation, Book of Mormon]
+tags: [the compass]
 image: the-compass
 date: 2023-05-01 00:00
 ---

-The Liahona represents...the scriptures, the prophets

-In the compass I was given, I found a thin space in the compass.
-I also saw a hinge which got me curious.
-I found out how to open the compass and inside I found markings showing degrees which help you further navigate.
-I related this to personal revelation and seeking God's word.
-As you search the scriptures, more detail and guidance are open to you (insert scripture) and you are able to find your way.

-The world can change direction, but the compass still points the way.
+At the beginning of this month, I was given a compass by my grandfather.
+It was his retirement gift.
+Grandpa invited me to spend a month with the compass and to think about it.

+I will share my experiences and thoughts here as I have them.

 * * *

-Photo by [](){:target="_blank"}
+Photo by [Ali Kazal](https://unsplash.com/@lureofadventure?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText){:target="_blank"} on [Unsplash](https://unsplash.com/photos/UU69D-_nwPI?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText){:target="_blank"}